 Cast on and Join in Round

 Cast on 20 stitches onto one needle.
-Once you have cast on, you need to distribute the stitches onto three of your four needles.
+Next, distribute the stitches onto three of the four needles.

-- Slide your stitches to the end of the needle, beginning with the first cast on stitch.
+- Slide the stitches to the end of the needle, beginning with the first cast on stitch.

-- Slip the stitches one at a time onto another needle.
+- Slip 7 stitches one at a time onto another needle.

-Once you have your stitches evenly distributed, join the work in the round.
+Once the stitches are evenly distributed, join the work in the round.

 - Slip the first cast on stitch onto the needle with the last cast on stitch.

 - Slip the last stitch over the first stitch and onto the last needle.